FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Ablation Study

 \subsection{Network Width}

-We conducted experiments with different numbers of neurons, $\{128, 256, 512, 1024\}$, in each layer for both our models and the baselines, while fixing the depth to two layers.
-Figure~\ref{fig:ablation1} illustrates the image fitting performance across all configurations.
-FM-SIREN and FM-FINER consistently outperform the baselines at every width setting.
-However, their performance curves stagnate beyond $512$ neurons.
-We attribute this to increased redundancy among hidden features, as the neuron-specific frequency multipliers are capped by the Nyquist range, leading to overlapping frequency components at larger widths.
+We varied the number of neurons per layer over $\{128, 256, 512, 1024, 2048\}$, fixing the depth to two layers.
+As shown in Figure~\ref{fig:ablation1}, FM-SIREN and FM-FINER consistently outperform all baselines on most of the width setting.
+However, performance plateaus beyond $1024$ neurons, which we attribute to increased redundancy in hidden representations: neuron-specific frequency multipliers are capped by the Nyquist range, causing frequency components to overlap at larger widths.
+Nonetheless, both models maintain a clear performance advantage over baselines.